MegaGlest/megaglest-source/docs/README.compiling-linux.txt

 * libdl

+NOTE: We have produced a script that tries to install build dependencies on many Linux distros.
+The script is located in mk/linux/setupBuildDeps.sh

-If the configure script can't find some of the libraries, make sure that you also have the -dev packages installed that some distributions provide.
+If CMake reports that it cannot find some of the libraries, make sure that you also have the ...-dev(el) packages installed that some distributions provide.

 At this point we would like to thank all the authors of these helpful libraries who made our development easy and straight forward.